elliotwutingfeng/NUSCSMODS/_posts/CS2106/2020-01-21-cs2106-lecture-2-process-abstraction.md

 7. Acquired shares resources
 e.g Open files and dir
 8. Init hardware context
-Copy reg
+Copy registers and init it
 9. Child can run now

 ### Memory operation copy
 Why are we copying these memory space if we are not going to use it? (child) But it is not guaranteed that we will call exec after fork.
 These are two system calls and are independent.
-How do i deal with this problem of wastefully calling operation.
+*How do I deal with this problem of wastefully calling operation.*

 The child is not able to access the whole memory range right away.
 They do not need the data.